RadDx logo

 Does a lung nodule mean cancer?

-No. Many lung nodules are benign.
-Size, growth, and shape matter more than the word nodule alone.
+No. Many lung are benign.
+Size, growth, and shape matter more than the word alone.

 Keep exploring related radiology pages